Nicola Sturgeon echoes UK plan to offer all adults Covid vaccine by September

 The First Minister said she is "broadly" of the same aspiration, but insisted the timing of the rollout depends on supplies.

-It comes after UK Foreign Secretary Dominic Raab outlined a timeline for the vaccination programme while appearing on the BBC's Andrew Marr Show.
+It comes after UK Foreign Secretary Dominic Raab outlined a "roadmap" for the vaccination programme while appearing on the BBC's Andrew Marr Show.

 READ MORE: Medical leaders to write to care home staff amid fears over anti-vax campaign